mkdecisiondev/devdocs/aws/advanced-topics/pass-file-through-API-gateway/pass-file-through-API-gateway.md

 If you have not made an S3 bucket yet, make one now.
 In the bucket, you will have to change the permissions to make the bucket public.
 To do this, click on your bucket in the S3 service, click on the permissions tab, click on the Bucket Policy section, and copy the following code into the IDE:

-(Please refer to the document “[AWS - Using Lambda to transfer file between buckets](https://docs.google.com/document/d/1awH_pgaMtY9g7kJUtBUNPY3ZCCmZJcdO--Z7Fr5lZ-o/edit)” for a more detailed explanation of how to set up buckets, if needed.)
+(Please refer to the document "[AWS - Using Lambda to transfer file between buckets](https://docs.google.com/document/d/1awH_pgaMtY9g7kJUtBUNPY3ZCCmZJcdO--Z7Fr5lZ-o/edit)" for a more detailed explanation of how to set up buckets, if needed.)

 ![alt text](images/image15.png)